-The endocannabinoid system is comprised of cannabinoid receptors (CB1 and CB2), endocannabinoids (naturally occurring substances) in the human body which mimic the effect of cannabis e.g. anandamide (AEA) and proteins which create or degrade the endocannabinoids.
-The endocannabinoid system regulates many important physiological processes involving the nervous system, immune system and metabolism.
+The endocannabinoid system is comprised of cannabinoid receptors (CB1 and CB2), endocannabinoids (naturally occurring substances) in the human body that mimic the effect of cannabis e.g. anandamide (AEA) and proteins which create or degrade the endocannabinoids.
+The endocannabinoid system regulates many important physiological processes involving the nervous system, immune system, and metabolism.
 CB1 is among the most abundant receptor present in the central nervous system.

 Endogenous Cannabinoids (endocannabinoids)

 Endocannabinoids (anandamide (AEA) and 2-AG) are compounds naturally produced by the body that interact with cannabinoid receptors (CB1 and CB2).
 When endocannabinoids bind to their respective receptors, a physiological response is triggered through activation of the endocannabinoid system.
 The term “endo” indicates the compound is produced within the body while “cannabinoid” highlights their functional similarity to compounds THC and CBD which were previously identified in the cannabis plant and called cannabinoids.